Albany Civic Theater – Albany, OR

 Little Ogre – Jax Willard

-Pinocchio – Kate Clark
+Pinocchio – Lyla Sells

 Three Little Pigs – Caitlin Bigford, Georgia Milne, Sophia Andrew

-Ugly Duckling – Elsie Kravitz
+Ugly Duckling – Ava Hawkinson

 Three Bears – Noah Salazar, Maia Ervin, Clara Albers